A guide to the best places to visit from Luxembourg City when looking for day trips

 Do you want to visit the smallest town in the world?
 Well, you have it at a stone’s throw from Luxembourg!

-During medieval times, Durbuy perfectly could be considered as a town, but today, the historic center only counts 50 inhabitants.
+During medieval times, Durbuy would ore accurately be considered a town, but today, the historic center only has 50 inhabitants.

 If you include the inhabitants living outside the old town, Durbuy reaches 350 inhabitants.
 In 1977, Durbuy amalgamated with 40 surrounding villages.